bjanos/SimpleCalculator/README.md

 ## Structure

 ### Packages
-- app
-contains calculation related classes
+- app: contains calculation related classes

-- main
-contains the FXML for the layout, the Controller class and the Main class to start the application
+- main: contains the FXML for the layout, the Controller class and the Main class to start the application

-- res
-contains the resource file for internalisation.
+- res: contains the resource file for internalisation.
 As the application is not translated into other languages, this only serves to separate descriptions from layout, so that they are not hardcoded.

-- style
-contains the CSS file to style the layout
+- style: contains the CSS file to style the layout

 ## Hands On